-We are excited to announce that SAI has received a €625,000 grant from the European Commission to develop a technology that will incentivize good purchasing practices by brands and improve transparency in apparel supply chains.
+We are excited to announce that SAI has received a €625,000 grant from the European Union to develop a technology that will incentivize good purchasing practices by brands and improve transparency in apparel supply chains.

 Even as brands are increasingly aware of and motivated to improve working conditions and human rights in their supply chains, outdated and deeply entrenched industry practices often undermine those intentions.
 Common purchasing practices—like unpredictable ordering and persistent price cuts—force unsustainable costs to suppliers.
 To stay in business in the face of these pressures, suppliers often pass those costs on to workers in the form of excessive overtime, diminished wages, and unsafe working conditions.
 These practices coupled with the widespread use of intermediaries that decrease supply chain visibility contribute to pervasive illegal subcontracting, often to unregulated facilities with far worse conditions.